temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

     # workflow-cache:
       # max-instances: 600
       # max-threads: 600
-    # start-workers: false # disable auto-start of WorkersFactory and Workers if you want to make any custom changes before the start
+    # startWorkers: false # disable auto-start of WorkersFactory and Workers if you want to make any custom changes before the start
 ```
 </details>